BlogWithIntegrity.com

 My concern is not so much with the scanners…Rather, I’m worried about screening errors — false positive and false negative results, and about harms – physical and/or emotional, that patients and people with disability may experience during the screening process.

-Does Cathy Make a Sound Decision in the Big C?
+Does Cathy Make the Right Cancer Treatment Decision in the Big C?

 “I don’t want to get sicker trying to get better and then just end up dying anyway” – Cathy, the 42 year old protagonist, with advanced melanoma, on the Big C.